BenSheridanEdwards/JavaScript_Portfolio/README.md

 ### Description

-Uses the COVID-19 API to fetch daily data on the reported number of infected, recovered and deaths from the Coronavirus.
+COVID-19 Tracker application that uses the COVID-19 API to fetch daily data on the reported number of infected, recovered and deaths from the Coronavirus.

 **Tech Stack:** *JavaScript, React, Node, CSS, Material-UI, HTML, Jest, Enzyme, Webpack, Babel, Charts.js, CircleCI, Code Climate, Firebase*